Scientists handle virus samples every day but infections are incredibly rare – here's why.

 Researchers around the world are working together to control the coronavirus outbreak, now known as COVID-19.
 This is what's behind the global effort to develop a vaccine.

-The Wuhan coronavirus can cause lung damage, pneumonia and multi-organ failure, or sepsis, among other things.
+Coronavirus can cause lung damage, pneumonia and multi-organ failure, or sepsis, among other things.

 Health authorities estimate each infectious person could pass the virus onto two others.